elephantscale/es-training-new/python/slides/Data_Science_Intro.md

 ## Data Pipelines

-  * Once the ‘one time’ analysis is successful, you may want to do analysis on new data routinely.
+  * Once the 'one time' analysis is successful, you may want to do analysis on new data routinely.

   * Need a data pipeline to
     - Gather data from multiple sources